What to wear when you go coasteering

 A Warm Wetsuit

-A warm wetsuit is absolutely essential.
+A warm wetsuit is absolutely essential for Coasteering in the UK.
 In the summer and during autumn this could be a 3/2 or a 4/3 wetsuit.
 During these months the sea temperature is at it’s warmest.
-In the winter and spring, you will need a 4/5 wetsuit and probably gloves and a hood.
+In the winter and spring, you will need a 5/4 wetsuit and maybe wetsuit boots, gloves and a hood too.
 Keeping warm during your coasteer is essential to the enjoyment of the experience and any centre you coasteer with should have the appropriate wetsuit for the time of year.
+Check our full wetsuit thickness and temperature guide for an idea of which wetsuit you will need for the time of year your’e going Coasteering.

 Well Fitting Buoyancy Aid